ZainabAlexander/javaScript_challenges/README.md

 - When you load the page all the blocks must be white.
 - When you click on the div, ie. I click on red, the div's background colour must change to red, etc.
 - Used JavaScript to set the background colour of each div.
+- Gave each colour of the rainbow the same width and height with css.

 ## Challenge 4
 - Created the HTML I need to display the countdown timer on the page.